 A high-net-worth individual held over $200,000 in Bitcoin.
 While they had a will, they never included their digital assets in their asset inventory.
 They used a hardware wallet but never shared the "seed phrase" or the location of the device with their spouse.
 Upon their death, the $200,000 became permanently inaccessible, effectively "burning" the inheritance.

-The main thing: Completing your inventory before 2026 allows you to make informed decisions about transferring assets while the current high tax exemptions are still in place.
+The main thing: Completing your inventory now allows you to make informed decisions about transferring assets and to confirm your plan with a qualified professional.

 Common Mistakes to Avoid